 The Great Gatsby by F. Scott Fitzgerald

 The Grapes of Wrath by John Steinbeck

 To Kill a Mockingbird by Harper Lee

 One Flew Over the Cuckoo's Nest by Ken Kesey

 For Whom the Bell Tolls by Ernest Hemingway

 The Call of the Wild by Jack London

-You can read a longer, jaw-dropping list of examples on the “Banned & Challenged Classics” page of the ALA’s website.
+You can read a longer list of examples on the “Banned & Challenged Classics” page of the ALA’s website.

-If John Milton were still around, I think seeing that list might make him angry.
+If John Milton were still around to see that list, I’m pretty sure it would make him angry.

-* * * * * *
+* * * * * * * * * *